 “Yoga” comes from the Sanskrit root yuj, which means to join or connect or even to unite in the sense of making many into one.
 It can also mean to bring together.
 But in the scriptures of India it always is applied in a spiritual sense, meaning both union with God and the way by which that union is effected.
 Yoga, then is both spiritual life and the culmination of spiritual life.
 Yoga is union with the Supreme Being, or any practice that makes for such union.

-According to Krishna, the direct effect of buddhi yoga is the dissolving of karmic bonds created by past actions (karmas) and the freeing of the yogi from the compulsion to future karmas–binding actions.
+According to Krishna, the direct effect of buddhi yoga is the dissolving of karmic bonds created by past actions (karmas) and the freeing of the yogi from the compulsion to future karma.
 So we should look at karma itself.

-Buddhi yoga is performed as an expression of divinity for the revelation of divinity, all other benefits, individual and communal, being secondary–even insignificant.
+Buddhi yoga is performed for the revelation of divinity, all other benefits, individual and communal, being secondary.
 For it is purely psychological, even if sometimes expressed outwardly.

 First we must be able to intellectually understand the principle and the practice.
-Then if we follow it the result will be not be the benefit of others or satisfaction with ourselves for having done the right.
-Instead it will be the breaking of the bonds of egoic desire which bind us to the wheel of birth and death, forcing us to act and to reap the results of our actions.
+Then if we follow it the result will not be the benefit of others or satisfaction with ourselves for having done what is right.
+Instead it will be the breaking of the bonds of egoic desire which bind us to the wheel of birth and death and force us to act and to reap the results of our actions.

 The safe path

 Krishna continues to amaze us.
 Next he states: